PhD in the spotlight

 AuPSA Junior Research Award for Franz Reiter

-Communication scientist and ViDSS alumnus Franz Reiter was awarded the Junior Research Award of the Austrian Political Science Association for his dissertation about the perceptions and effects of dirty campaigning in electoral communication.
+Communication scientist and ViDSS Alumnus Franz Reiter was awarded the Junior Research Award of the Austrian Political Science Association for his dissertation about the perceptions and effects of dirty campaigning in electoral communication.
 Based on panel surveys and experiments in Austria and Germany, Franz demonstrated that dirty campaigning can reduce trust in politicians and democracy and can increase emotional reactions such as anger, frustration and disgust towards campaigns.

 ÖGPH-Nachwuchspreis for Elena Engel